 J. Henderson.
-(May, 2018).
+(July, 2018).
 Weather Ready Nation or Ready Weather Agency?
-Developing an Ethic of Resilience in the National Weather Service.
+Empathetic Accuracy and Sociotechnical Resilience in the National Weather Service.
 In Bouncing Back: Sociotechnical Resilience in Disasters.
 Ed., Sulfikar Amir.
 London: Palgrave McMillian.

 R. Morss J. L. Demuth, H. Lazrus, L. Palen, C. M. Barton, C. A. Davis, C. Snyder, O. V. Wilhelmi, K. M. Anderson, D. A. Ahijevych, J. Anderson, M. Bica, K. R. Fossell, J. Henderson, M. Kogan, K. Stowe, J. Watts.
 (June 2017).
 Hazardous Weather Prediction and Communication in the Modern Information Environment.
 Bulletin of the American Meteorological Society.

 A. Schroeder, J.J.
 Gourley, J. Hardy, J. Henderson, P. Parhi, V. Rahmani, K. A. Reed, R. S. Schumacher, B.K.
 Smith, M. Taraldsen.
 (2016).
 The Development of a Flash Flood Severity Index.
 Journal of Hydrology.